pretix/pretix-docs/docs/guides/products/index.md

 #### Option B: Separate season pass shop

-Option B is setting up a separate event shop for selling season tickets.
+Option B is setting up a separate event or date for selling season tickets.

-The most efficient way to do this is to finish the configuration for at least one of your individual events.
+If you want to offer season passes for **multiple events**, then the most efficient way to do this is to finish the configuration for at least one of your individual events.
 Then, you [create a new event](../../tutorial/event.md).
 Use the event name, short form and description to make it clear that the shop sells season passes for a specific time span.
 For example, the name could be "Season passes summer 2027".